How companies trick you into overpaying

 Even though I can afford it, realistically, I only need a large space about once a month or so, not every week, and certainly not every day.

-So instead, what I do is ask for favors from my friends to host parties that get especially large in their apartments instead.
+So instead, what I do is ask for favours from my friends to host parties that get especially large in their apartments instead.

 Borrowing stuff from your friends lets you show off that you have deep enough friendships with people who trust you with their stuff, that you will take care of what you borrowed and be able to return it in good condition, without breaking anything.